ayushghimiresharma95/h2_kill_chains/README.md

 - Set the root password and clicked "Continue."
 - Created a new user account (`username: user`) and set a password.

-I configured the clock to Eastern time zone and clicked "Continue."

-### 3.3 Partitioning the Disks

-I selected "Guided - use entire disk" and clicked "Continue."

-I chose the virtual disk (20 GB) and clicked "Continue."

-I selected "All files in one partition" and clicked "Continue."

 I confirmed partitioning and writing changes to the disk by selecting "Yes" and clicking "Continue."